 We’re chuffed about that and applaud all those who open up the conversation, open up for learning more, open up to providing support to anyone who needs it.

-Change is happening fast and we’ve past the tipping point of normalising menopause for good.
+Change is happening fast and we’ve passed the tipping point of normalising menopause for good.

-It’s our fourth year supporting organisations, this year alone we’ve talked to, supported, celebrated over 1,000 organisations.
+It’s our fourth year supporting organisations, this year alone we’ve talked to, supported and celebrated over 1,000 organisations.
 From making the first steps, keeping the conversation going and changing cultures.

 We’re incredibly grateful to the first employers who invited us in to develop best practice, test and develop our tool-kits and stood with us, encouraging others to join in.
 Inspirational employers like Severn Trent, University of Leicester and Carnival UK were among the first.